techidaily/site-win11-tips/source/_posts/quick-fix-turn-off-the-mobile-interface-win-11.md

  Additionally, you can disable Windows Mobility Center through the Windows Registry.
 The process is fairly simple, but make sure you follow the instructions carefully.
 It's because even one mistake in the registry can lead to serious damage.

- If you decide to go this route, be sure to[back up your registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
+ If you decide to go this route, be sure to [back up your registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
 Here are the steps you need to follow in order to disable Windows Mobility Center:

-1. Open the Registry Editor (see[how to open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) to learn how).
+1. Open the Registry Editor (see [how to open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) to learn how).
 2. Next, go to the following path:
 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies
 3. On the right side of the window, right-click on the blank area.